-BNP Paribas Real Estate has carried out a detailed review of its supply chains and procurement processes to identify where there may be risks of modern slavery or human trafficking.
-This showed that overall there is low risk as the company's activities do not directly involve operations where modern slavery or human trafficking are known to occur.
+BNP Paribas Real Estate has carried out a detailed review of its corporate supply chains and procurement processes to identify where there may be risks of modern slavery or human trafficking.
+This showed that overall there is low risk of modern slavery or human trafficking because of the activities in which the company is engaged.
+BNP Paribas Real Estate is committed to carrying out a review of its rural supply chains and procurement processes to identify where there may be risks of modern slavery or human trafficking.